-For dentures to fit correctly, the dentist needs a preliminary impression of where your natural teeth create a mould.
-This process usually takes at least two dental clinic appointments so that the dental professional can make sure everything is fitting correctly before placing them permanently in your mouth.
+For dentures to fit correctly, the dentist needs a preliminary impression of where your natural teeth are to create a mould.
+This process usually takes at least two dental clinic appointments so that the dental professional can make sure everything is fitting correctly before placing it permanently in your mouth.

 The time it takes to get denture treatment varies depending on the type of denture you are getting and your dentist.
-The process can take anywhere from a few weeks to six months, but most people will be able to get their denture placement in three to four months.
-It may be quite long for some, but it’s worth getting the quality of life back and be able to do your everyday tasks.
+The process can take anywhere from a few weeks to six months, but most people will be able to get their dentures in three to four months.
+It may be quite a long time for some, but it’s worth getting the quality of life back and being able to do your everyday tasks.

 - What Are Dentures